Joseph F. Loubat: Construction and service

 On Saturday, December 18, 1880, the Joseph F. Loubat was launched from the Jacob S. Ellis's shipyard in Tottenville, Staten Island.
 A large number of pilots and their families came to the shipyard to observe the launch of the new pilot-boat.

 She was built by Jacob S. Ellis at an expense of $13,000, for co-ownership with Electus Comfort, W. J. Barry, James McCarthy, and Maurice J. Mariga.
 Her length was 88 feet, breadth of beam 21 feet, depth of hold is 9 feet and 150 tones.
 The name of the boat was chosen for Joseph Florimond Loubat, who was a yachtsman and author of one of the earliest American yachting memoir: A Yachtsman’s Scrap Book, or the Ups and Downs of Yacht Racing.
 Captain Electus Comfort was master of the boat.
-The Joseph F. Loubat was registered with the Record of American and Foreign Shipping from 1882-1888.
+The Joseph F. Loubat was registered with the Record of American and Foreign Shipping from 1882 to 1888.